 In the Reassociation Request frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP.
 The elements in the frame, the element contents, and the MIC calculation shall be as given in 13.8.4 (FT authentication sequence: contents of third message).

 The R1KH of the target AP verifies the MIC in the FTE in the Reassociation Request frame and shall discard the request if the MIC is incorrect.

+If the target AP includes RSNXE in its Beacon and Probe Response frames and the RSNXE Used subfield of the MIC Control field of the FTE is set to 1, but the Reassociation Request does not include the RSNXE, the R1KH of the target AP shall discard the request.

 If dot11RSNAOperatingChannelValidationActivated is true and the FTO indicates OCVC capability, the target AP shall ensure that OCI subelement of the FTE matches by ensuring that all of the following are true:

 — OCI subelement is present